KCOP-TV: Rebranding to KCOP 13 and Fox 11 Plus; timeshifting of MyNetworkTV programming

 KCOP 13 logo, used from July 2021 to January 2023.
+Currently used for on-air station identification purposes.

 On July 12, 2021, KCOP-TV changed its on-air branding to KCOP 13, dropping the MyNetworkTV branding.
 The change of branding was accompanied by a move of MyNetworkTV programming to late night (see below) and carrying Decades (now Catchy Comedy) programming on weekdays from 10 a.m. to 2 pm, simulcasting the programming on sister KTTV's 11.4 subchannel.

 As of September 14, 2015, the station began airing other programming in MyNetworkTV's traditional 8–10 p.m. timeslot, including TMZ Live and Hollywood Today Live; MyNetworkTV's schedule was thus carried out of prime time in late night from 11:30 p.m. to 1:30 a.m. on weeknights.
 This made KCOP the most high-profile station carrying MyNetworkTV to move it out of prime time, along with the first Fox-owned station to do so (Chicago-based WPWR-TV, licensed to Gary, Indiana, moved MyNetworkTV programming to 10 p.m.–midnight on September 1, 2016, after assuming that market's CW affiliation from Tribune-owned WGN-TV, taking The CW as its primary affiliation; WPWR would later move MyNetworkTV programming to 9–11 p.m.
 CT).

 A year later, with the failure of Hollywood Today Live and KCOP's other alternate programming, KCOP returned MyNetworkTV back to the 8–10 p.m. slot.
-On July 12, 2021, MyNetworkTV's programming was again moved to late-nights (midnight to 2 am), with off-network sitcoms filling prime time.
+On July 12, 2021, MyNetworkTV's programming was again moved to late-nights (midnight to 2 a.m.), with off-network sitcoms filling prime time.
 As part of this, the station rebranded itself from "My13" to "KCOP 13".

+Fox 11 Plus logo, used from January 2023 to 2026.

 In January 2023, KCOP rebranded as "Fox 11 Plus", a branding scheme used by other Fox-owned MyNetworkTV stations that aligns them as a companion to their parent Fox station.
 On July 3, 2023, KCOP replaced the simulcast of Catchy Comedy programming with airings of Law & Order: Special Victims Unit from 10 a.m. to noon, followed by the syndicated Dateline and TMZ Live.
 The schedule change also eliminated airings of Fox Soul's Black Report and the Fox Weather programming segments.
-At some point between then and September, the MyNetworkTV schedule was moved to earlier in the day, from 2 p.m. to 4 pm.
-However, starting the week of December 11, it was moved back to the traditional 8 p.m. to 10 p.m. slot.
+At some point between then and September, the MyNetworkTV schedule was moved to earlier in the day, from 2 p.m. to 4 p.m.
+However, starting the week of December 11, it was moved back to the traditional 8 p.m. to 10 p.m. slot, but eventually shifted to the 12 a.m. to 2 a.m. slot at some point later.

+Rebranding to Fox Los Angeles +

+Around July or August 2026, KCOP-TV was once again rebranded to Fox Los Angeles +.